anadahz/molecule-vagrant/README.rst

 .. _`fedora/32-cloud-base`: https://app.vagrantup.com/fedora/boxes/32-cloud-base

-More examples may be found in the ``molecule`` directory.
+More examples may be found in the [``molecule``](https://github.com/ansible-community/molecule-vagrant/tree/main/molecule_vagrant/test/scenarios/molecule) directory.
-They're the scenarii used by the CI.
+They're the scenarios used by the CI.

 .. _get-involved: